 Five Reasons People Consider Declaring Bankruptcy

-While many people believe that declaring bankruptcy is always a sign of financial mismanagement, this is not always the case.
+While many people believe that declaring bankruptcy in Toronto is always a sign of financial mismanagement, this is not always the case.
 Misfortune and disaster can also lay low someone who had been keeping their head above the financial waters.
 So here are five common reasons people become insolvent and may need a bankruptcy or a consumer proposal to solve their problem:

 1. Losing their job